 I started at Art’s as a mechanic, but I’ve done every job there is here at the shop since then.
 I teach hybrid repair at Contra Costa College, I helped write the ASE L3 (hybrid) test, and I do a little tech writing on the side.
 These days I do whatever my boss Chris Ligocki tells me to.
 In my spare time I ride motorcycles, shoot, and enjoy beer (not all at the same time).

 Chris started with us as an apprentice mechanic, and he was really good at his job.
 However, we quickly realized that he was even better at talking to people.
 We eventually convinced him to move to the office and he’s been a customer favorite ever since.
-Chris is a published tech writer
+One day my publisher asked if I knew anyone else who could write tech articles, and I started to wonder if Chris might be able to write as well as he talks.
+Turns out he was pretty good at it because professional editors keep offering him more work than he has free time for.

 Our youngest team member, Jared is an auto enthusiast and has taken to shop life like a fish to water.
 In his spare time installs performance parts from Russia and Japan on his 2003 IS300 5MT.
 He leaves the shop on Friday with a fresh set of tires and return on Monday somehow needing to buy a new set.